 A Power Source for Economic Growth

-SELC is collaborating with national partners to champion state and federal policies that support offshore wind development.
-In 2012, we co-sponsored a report released by the National Wildlife Federation—The Turning Point for Atlantic Offshore Wind—that highlights the enormous potential for powering East Coast population centers with this energy source.
+SELC is collaborating with state and national partners to champion state and federal policies that support offshore wind development.
+In 2014, we co-sponsored a report released by the National Wildlife Federation—Catching the Wind: State Actions Needed to Seize the Golden Opportunity of Atlantic Offshore Wind Power—that highlights the enormous potential for harnessing clean energy off the Atlantic Coast.
 It also highlights the potential for powering economic growth: tapping just a fraction of the wind power available off our Atlantic states could generate some 300,000 new jobs and more than $200 billion in new economic activity.

 Fulfilling this potential will require government policies that level the playing field for offshore wind.
 These include continuation of the federal investment tax credit for offshore wind development, as well as state requirements that power companies meet a significant portion of electricity demand with clean and renewable energy resources—a.k.a. renewable portfolio standards.